KarimHesham23/Beginner-Projects/README.md

 **Description:** This project is News application built using Flutter.
 In this application I used api from internet and learned provider state management.

+## Project 7: Store APP

+**Description:** This project is small store application built using Flutter.
+In this application, I learned how to deal with databases via API.